The West Wing: 2006 presidential election

 A speed-up in The West Wing's timeline, in part due to the expiration of many cast members' contracts and a desire to continue the program with lower production costs, resulted in the omission of the 2004 midterm elections and an election during the seventh season.
 The sixth season extensively details the Democratic and Republican primaries.
 The seventh season covers the lead-up to the general election, the election, and the transition to a new administration.
 The timeline slows down to concentrate on the general election race.
 The election, normally held in November, takes place across two episodes originally broadcast on April 2 and 9, 2006.

 Congressman Matt Santos (D-TX) (Jimmy Smits) is nominated on the fourth ballot at the Democratic National Convention, during the sixth-season finale.
 Santos, having planned to leave Congress before being recruited to run for the presidency by Josh Lyman, polls in the low single digits in the Iowa caucus.
 He is virtually out of the running in the New Hampshire primary before a last-ditch live television commercial vaults him to a third-place finish with 19% of the vote.
 Josh Lyman, Santos's campaign manager, convinces Leo McGarry to become Santos's running mate.

-Senator Arnold Vinick (R-CA) (Alan Alda) secures the Republican nomination, defeating Glen Allen Walken (John Goodman) and the Reverend Don Butler (Don S. Davis), among others.
+Senator Arnold Vinick (R-CA) (Alan Alda) secures the Republican nomination, defeating Rep. Glen Allen Walken (R-MO) (John Goodman) (who had served briefly as Acting President during Bartlet's recusal during the Zoey Bartlet kidnapping crisis in season 4) and the Reverend Don Butler (Don S. Davis), among others.
 Initially, Vinick wants Butler to become his running mate.
 However, Butler does not want to be considered because of Vinick's stance on abortion.
 Instead, West Virginia Governor Ray Sullivan (Brett Cullen) is chosen as Vinick's running mate.
 Vinick is portrayed throughout the sixth season as virtually unbeatable because of his popularity in California, a typically Democratic state, his moderate views, and his wide crossover appeal.
 Vinick, however, faces difficulty with the anti-abortion members of his party as an abortion rights candidate, and criticism for his support of nuclear power following a serious accident at a Californian nuclear power station.